SaranEranki/Pre-Merger-Analysis-Codebasics-PowerBI/README.md

 ## 🔬 Techniques & Process Followed

 1. **Data Extraction and Transformation**:
-   - Extracted LioCinema and Jotstar data from their respective MySQL databases.
+   - Retrieved LioCinema and Jotstar datasets from their respective MySQL databases.
-   - Transformed data by removing duplicates, handling missing values, and standardizing data fields using Power Query Editor to ensure accuracy and consistency.
+   - Cleaned and transformed the data using Power Query Editor by removing duplicates, addressing missing values, and standardizing fields to maintain data quality and consistency.
-   - Loaded all Data Tables to the Data Model to consolidate by establishing relationships among them.
+   - Loaded all tables into the data model and established relationships to consolidate the datasets for seamless analysis.

 2. **Data Modeling**:
    - [Connected dimension tables and fact tables](https://github.com/SaranEranki/Pre-Merger-Analysis-Codebasics-PowerBI/blob/main/Lio_Jotstar%20Data%20Model.png) by implementing snowflake schema.
    - Created calculated columns and DAX measures to derive key metrics and enhance data analysis.

 3. **Exploratory Data Analysis (EDA)**:
-   - Used different Visuals and charts to summarize and analyze the data.
+   - Used different visuals and charts to summarize and analyze the data.
-   - Generated **insights** using **slicers** and **field parameters** .
+   - Applied drill-down and cross-filtering techniques to uncover deeper, hidden relationships within the data.
+   - Utilized aggregation functions, segmentation, and trend analysis to compare key metrics between LioCinema and Jotstar.
+   - Leveraged dynamic field parameters and slicers to enable real-time filtering and customized drill-through insights.

 4. **Multiple Views**:
-   - Seggregated different visuals into different view pages for easy navigation and exploring.
+   - Organized visuals into separate view pages to ensure easy navigation and a smoother exploration experience.
-   - Used beautiful icons for different view pages and applied page navigation actions to them.
+   - Incorporated attractive icons for each view page and implemented page navigation actions to enhance user interactivity.

 5. **Appealing Design**:
-   - Designed reports with the Business-user in mind, ensuring they are visually intuitive and self-explanatory for non-technical stakeholders.
+   - Designed reports focusing on business users, making them visually intuitive and easy to understand for non-technical stakeholders.
-   - Created a filter panel for user-friendly self-exploring.
+   - Built a dedicated filter panel to enable seamless self-exploration and improve user experience.

 ---